ekt1701/Python-Explore-ASK-csv-file/README.md

 name yeti #Shows all skills that matched the name entered.

-desc yeti #Shows the description of the skill entered author james #Shows all skills created by the author's name. how yeti #Shows the invocation for the skill. info yeti #Shows complete information for the skill entered
+desc yeti #Shows the description of the skill entered.

+author james #Shows all skills created by the author's name.

+how yeti #Shows the invocation for the skill.

+info yeti #Shows complete information for the skill entered.